I’ve been making this berry lemon iced tea drink since early June and I have to say, it’s quickly become a favorite in my home!

 - 2 teaspoons of vanilla extract

 - Cut one lemon in half and squeeze out as much juice as you can.
 You are only juicing one of the 3 lemons.
-The other two lemons will be cut up to add to the drink
+The other two lemons will be cut up to add to the drink.

-- Add your vanilla extract
+- Add your vanilla extract.

 - Stir everything to combine.
 All done!

-It’s good to go as soon as you finish making it and will only taste better and better as it sits.
+This drink is good to go as soon as you finish making it and will only taste better and better as it sits.

 Something to keep in mind: use good vanilla extract.
-When I made this for the blog post, I used a different vanilla extract from what I usually use but I noticed the difference.
-It was still good but not as good as it was with my preferred vanilla extract (La Flor Brand).
+When I made this for the blog post, I used a different, more affordable, vanilla extract from what I usually use but I noticed the difference.
+My preferred vanilla extract brand is La Flor.

-Hope you give this drink a try!
+Thanks for stopping by.
+I hope you give this drink a try!

 Please comment down below if you do give it a try and don’t forget to pin and share with friends if you liked this simple berry lemon iced tea drink!